CNES/DOI-server/server/src/site/markdown/architecture.md

 > > - When filling the form, the XML representation is displayed closed to the form
 > > - The user fills the landing page field.
 > > - The user click on **Create DOI**
-> > - The doiCreation.html page sends the XML metadata and the token to MDS application
+> > - The doi creation page sends the XML metadata and the token to MDS application
 > > - MDS application authenticates the user by the token
 > > - MDS application does not allow to create the DOI for this project (the project suffix in the DOI number is not mapped to the user)
-> > - doiCreation.hml confirms to the user there is an error.
+> > - doi creation page confirms to the user there is an error.

 > #### Exception Course
 > > - The user selects a project for which he wants to create a DOI